 - Find the main mineral functions.

-- Know how minerals can benefit health and performance for athletes.
+- Know how minerals can benefit the health and performance of athletes.

 - Know the sources of minerals in the diet.